Road Travel America

 Yosemite National Park in California

-The Valley is a 7 mile wide canyon with incredible rock formations, including El Capitan, the world's tallest granite monolith and one of the world's top rock climbing destinations.
+The Valley is a 7-mile wide canyon with incredible rock formations, including El Capitan, the world's tallest granite monolith and one of the world's top rock climbing destinations.
 Equally famous for its waterfalls, Yosemite Falls is one of the highest waterfalls in the world.

 Read more about Yosemite National Park in California